 The primary source of criteria pollutants at the Y-12 Complex is the steam plant, where coal and natural gas are burned.
 Information regarding actual vs allowable emissions from the steam plant is provided in Table 6.1.
-In addition, the annual toxic release inventory report (required by the Emergency Planning and Community Rightto-Know Act, Sect.
+In addition, the annual toxic release inventory report (required by EPCRA Sect.
 313) provides information on other nonradiological Y-12 Complex air emissions (Sect.
 2.2.16).

-The east and west Y-12 Steam Plant stack opacity monitors were each operational more than 99% of the time in 2001.
-Both systems were taken out of service for annual calibration/certification on April 17 and 18, 2001.
-The annual opacity calibration error test reports were submitted to TDEC in July 2001.
-During 2001, there were two 6-min periods of excess emissions and two occasions when the monitors were out of service.
+The east and west Y-12 Steam Plant stack opacity monitors were each operational more than 99% of the time in 2002.
+Condition 9 of the current Y-12 Stream Plant air permit requires that calibration error tests of the opacity monitoring systems be performed on a biennial basis.
+The last calibration error tests for the opacity monitoring systems were conducted on April 17 and 18, at the Y-12 Steam Plant.
+The next tests will be performed in April 2003.
+During 2002, there was one 6-min period of excess emissions and one occasion when the monitor was out of service.
 Quarterly reports of the status of the Y-12 Steam Plant opacity monitors are submitted to personnel at TDEC within 30 days after the end of each calendar quarter.
-Table E.4 in Appendix E is a record of excess emissions and out-of-service conditions for the east and west stack opacity monitors for 2001.
+Table E.4 in Appendix E is a record of excess emissions and out-of-service conditions for the east and west stack opacity monitors for 2002.